The Shifter

 13th-level Brute Bloodline feature

-The primal power in your blood drives you into fits of anger.
-As an action, you can move up to your full speed in a straight line, forcing creatures you pass through to make a Strength saving throw against your Shifter save DC.
+The primal power in your blood drives you to fits of anger.
+As an action, you can move up to your speed in a line, forcing all creatures you pass through to make a Strength saving throw.

-On a failed save, they take bludgeoning damage dependent on your size, as shown on the table below, and if the target is smaller than you, it falls Prone.
-On a success, your movement immediately stops, and the target takes half as much damage.
+On a failure, they take Bludgeoning damage based on your size, as shown below, and if the target is smaller than you, it falls Prone.
+On a success, your movement immediately stops, and the target takes half as much Bludgeoning damage.

 | Size | Damage |